 Kananaskis Trail, Highway 40

-Why Go?The valleys north and south of Banff are perfect for a wandering, lazy, inspirational, and relaxing road trip.
+Why Visit the Banff Area?The valleys north and south of Banff are perfect for a wandering, lazy, inspirational, and relaxing road trip.
 Just stop often, breathe deeply the fresh forest air, and let the sights dazzle your brain.
 Give yourself plenty of time to just enjoy.

 The high, long mountain ranges north and south of Banff are known by geologists as the Thrust Belt.
 They were created over 50 million years ago by tectonic plate collisions that shoved the continental shelf up onto the continent like shingles onto a roof.
 Uplift and erosion since then has dissected these complexly folded and faulted strata to give us some of the world's most spectacular scenery.
 And as a bonus, it has all been sculpted by glaciers, some of which are still at work north of Banff.